On tour in Los Nevados National Park

 The impressive film Armero, tells the story of Omaira, who experienced and survived the volcanic eruption.
 The film adaptation of the disaster can be seen on Netflix (Spanish, with English subtitles).
 Watch the trailer here.

-off the beaten track trip to hotel Termales del Ruiz.
+Read here the travelogue about our off the beaten track trip to hotel Termales del Ruiz.

-for more information on Colombia’s coffee region.
-If you travel on from the coffee region to Jardín or Medellín, check out our
+Check out our travel guide Coffee Triangle for more information on Colombia’s coffee region.
+If you are traveling from the coffee region on to Jardín or Medellín, check out our travel guide Medellín and surroundings.

 ToColombia